 I can’t tell you the number of comments or messages I receive about how a group like Black Women Widows Empowered has helped our widowed sistas with their journey.
 Many have stated that they’ve been searching for spaces for us by us and I’m glad they made our community their home.
 We’re a place with no filters, a place of strength, support, humility, anger, compassion, prayer, and empathy.
-Not only are we a place of solace for the black widow, but we also offer laughter, dating and relationship advice, and expressed love for our black and brown widowed sistas.
+Not only are we a place of solace for the Black widowed woman, but we also offer laughter, dating and relationship advice, and expressed love for our Black widowed sistas.

 12 reasons why we need or our safe spaces.